-CRITICAL ACCOUNTING POLICIES AND ESTIMATES
+MATERIAL ACCOUNTING POLICIES

 The preparation of financial statements in conformity with IFRS requires management to apply accounting policies and make estimates and assumptions that affect amounts reported in the financial statements and accompanying notes.
-There is full disclosure of the Company's critical accounting policies and accounting estimates in Note 2 of the audited consolidated financial statements for the year ended December 31, 2022.
+There is full disclosure of the Company's material accounting policies in Note 2 of the audited consolidated financial statements for the year ended December 31, 2023.